How to Make the Best Peach Clafoutis

 Step 6 – To make the batter, measure your dry ingredients, your cream, and eggs.
 You will also need a pinch of salt.

-clafouti batter ingredients
+clafouti batter ingredients in blue bowls

 Step 7 – Place all the batter ingredients in a blender or food processor.
 I love to use my Waring blender for this task.
-(I had my first Waring blender for almost 20 years, but I was using it at a cooking event and a person knocked it over and the jar broke so I had to buy a new one.)
+(I had my first Waring blender for almost 20 years, but I was using it at a cooking event, and a person knocked it over, and the jar broke, so I had to buy a new one.)

 blender with clafouti batter

 Step 8 – Pour the batter over the peaches.
-Most of the fruit will be covered but some will rise to the surface during baking.
+Most of the fruit will be covered, but some will rise to the surface during baking.

 clafouti pastry on peaches in deep pie plate

-Finishing the Peach Clafouti
+Finishing the Peach Clafoutis

 ramekin of sliced almonds